Coulomb's Law: Calculating the Electrostatic Force

 The MKS standard physics unit for charge (variable q or Q) is the coulomb (C).
 Note: depending on your equation sheet you may use the variable q or Q. We will use q to represent charge in this unit.

 One Coulomb is equal to the charge of 6.25 x 1018 electrons.
 This is beyond what you'd normally encounter unless calculating charge carried in a lightning strike.
 Since a coulomb is such a large charge, the prefix micro (µ) or 1x10-6 is often used to describe a charge.
 If you see the unit µC, just add (x10-6) to your number to make it Coulombs when solving equations.
-So 5 µC would be equal to 5x10-6 C.
+So, 5 µC would be equal to 5x10-6 C.

 What Are Three Factors Affecting Electrostatic Force?

-Three factors affecting electrostatic force are charge, the distance between the object, and the insulating material between the objects.
+Three factors affecting electrostatic force are charge, the distance between the objects, and the insulating material between the objects.
 The problems from this section will all have charges separated by air as the insulator.
 All three factors above can be seen in the electrostatic force equation formally called Coulomb's Law.

 Coulomb's Law And The Electrostatic Force